P. B. S. Pinchback: 1870s congressional elections

 In his memoir of Reconstruction, former Louisiana governor Henry Clay Warmoth wrote that the federal government was reluctant to seat people representing the Kellogg-Pinchback faction.
 He had a personal interest, as he had been forced out of Louisiana after allying with white conservatives in the 1872 election certification.
 Historian John C. Rodrigue notes that the Committee on Elections was dealing with its own internal issues.
 It had accepted Pinchback's claim to the House seat, but he was holding out for the Senate seat.
 Complications arose after the Democrats took control of the next Congress and upheld election of his opponent.

-Overall, the mid- to late 1870s marked an acceleration of the reversal of the political gains that African Americans in Louisiana had achieved since the end of the Civil War.
+Overall, the mid-to-late 1870s marked an acceleration of the reversal of the political gains that African Americans in Louisiana had achieved since the end of the Civil War.
 In 1877, Democrats fully regained control of the state legislature after the withdrawal of federal troops, as a result of a national Democratic compromise marking the end of Reconstruction.
 Republican blacks continued to be elected to state and local offices, but elections were accompanied by violence and fraud.
 Most blacks were totally disfranchised by a new state constitution in 1898 and were effectively excluded from politics for decades.

 Pinchback served as a delegate to the 1879 state constitutional convention; he and two other Republican African-American delegates, Theophile T. Allain, and Henry Demas, were credited with gaining support to establish Southern University, a historically black college in New Orleans, which was chartered in 1880.
-Pinchback was appointed as a member of Southern University's Board of Trustees (later redesignated the Board of Supervisors).
+Pinchback was appointed as a member of Southern University's board of trustees (later redesignated the board of supervisors).
 The college relocated to the capital, Baton Rouge, in 1914.
-He was a delegate to the 1880 Republican National Convention.
+At the 1876 Republican National Convention in Cincinnati, Pinchback gave a speech seconding the nomination of Oliver P. Morton for the presidency.
+Pinchback was a delegate to the 1880 Republican National Convention.